“All the art of living lies in a fine mingling of letting go and holding on.”

 A licensed psychologist in practice over 30 years in New York, Dr. Serani specializes in anxiety, depression, trauma and postpartum disorders.
 Dr. Serani is also a senior professor at Adelphi University, teaching graduate courses in psychopathology, psychodynamic treatment, multiculturalism, and play therapy.

 Television Radio and Print

 "The Ninth Session" won the 2020 Bronze Medal Book of the Year Award in Suspense at the Readers' Favorite Book Awards.
 The 2019 Suspense Winner Book of the Year Award from The Beverly Hills Book Awards.
-The Shelf Unbound 2019 Notable Indie Award and a Finalist medal for Suspense in the 2019 NIEA Book Awards and the 2020 American Fiction Book Awards.
+As well as a Finalist medal for Suspense in the 2019 NIEA Book Awards and the 2020 American Fiction Book Awards.